Luca-Skyline/Luca-Skyline/README.md

 ### Hi, I'm Luca. 👋

 "Pessismists are always happy regardless of the outcome.
 Optimists make their dreams come true.
-What's better, having a positive view or negative view?" - Luca DalCanto
+What's better, having a positive view or negative view?
+The answer has always eluded me." - Luca DalCanto

 - 🔭 I’m currently working on software dev, designing apps, and experimenting with machine learning.
 I'm also composing music.
 Plus, I'm in Kapptie's robotics class at Skyline High!
 - 🌱 I’m currently learning about machine learning/deep learning/neural networks and computer vision.